 3. Does He Really Like It?

 Just because the bag says “a treat all dogs love” doesn’t mean your dog will automatically love it.
 Some dogs are very selective about what they like to eat.
 Soft and chewy treats are usually more exciting for your dog than hard and crunchy treats.
-Keep your eyes open for what he enjoys, you can also prepared your own treats and buy CBD oil from discovermagazine, your dog will love it.
+Keep your eyes open for what he enjoys, you can also use typical household items like plain chicken breast, peanut butter, cheerios, string cheese, the list goes on and on!
+Check out this long list of human foods dogs can and can’t eat.

 4. Tell Him What You Want Him to Do